xindic/Trinity/README.md

 ## Documented Features

-1. User Management
+**1. User Management**

 Sign Up/Sign In: Users can register or log in using basic credentials.
 User Profile:
 Includes fields for Username, Email, Bio, and link to their associated startup (with position/title).

-2. Startup Profile
+**2. Startup Profile**

 Startup Creation: Users can create and manage startup organizations.
 Profile Details: Includes Logo, Name, Description, Industries, and Funding Raised.
 Timeline Feature: Hardcoded and customizable milestones (e.g., "Founded", "First Funding Round").
 Sections:
 Posts Section
 Employee Section (roles and positions)
-   Project Portfolio (for service-based startups) Product Showcase (for product-based startups) Hybrid Section (both Portfolio and Showcase for hybrid startups).
+Project Portfolio (for service-based startups)
+Product Showcase (for product-based startups)
+Hybrid Section (both Portfolio and Showcase for hybrid startups).

-3. Feed
+**3. Feed**

 Post Creation: Users can create posts with optional image attachments and Markdown formatting.
 Interactions: Like, comment, save, and share posts.
 Feed Visibility: Public visibility, allowing even anonymous users to view posts.

-4. Search
+**4. Search**

 Startup Search: Filter by Industry Type and Location.
 Anonymous Mode: Users can browse but cannot interact (comment, message, etc.).

-5. Messaging
+**5. Messaging**

 Direct Messaging: Allows users to send private messages to others and share posts.
 Restrictions: Messaging is not available for anonymous users.

-6. Sharable Profiles and Posts
+**6. Sharable Profiles and Posts**

 User, startup, and post profiles have unique, shareable URLs.

-7. Organization Management
+**7. Organization Management**

 Users can join startups and have different roles:
 Owner: Manages invites and requests.
 Editor: Can create posts and manage content.
 Viewer: Read-only access.
 Employee Section: Displays users with their roles and positions.

-8. Subscriptions and Notifications
+**8. Subscriptions and Notifications**

 Automatic Subscriptions: Users are auto-subscribed to organizations they belong to.
 Optional Subscriptions: Users can follow other startups for updates.

-9. Event Management
+**9. Event Management**

 Event Creation: Special post type for events with detailed information (Title, Description, Start/End time, Location).
 Event Display: Events appear in profiles and feeds.
 Event Subscription: Users can RSVP and receive notifications.
 Event Attendees: Lists attendees and headcount.

-10. Calendar Integration

-    Export: Users can export events to .ics format.
-    Sync: Events can be directly synced with Google Calendar and Outlook.